Stowe Mountain Resort / Tips & Advice

 - Weather – Mount Mansfield has its very own micro-climate.
 It’s usually snowing here, even when it’s not snowing downtown.
 Our motto is; “There no such thing as bad weather, just bad gear.”
 Dress appropriately to maximize the enjoyment our outdoor environment.
 If you need it we’ve got it at one of our shops right at the mountain.

 - Improve your technique - we highly recommend Stowe’s world-renowned Ski & Snowboard School.
 We offer customized programs and lessons for every age and ability level.
-Not only we’re we the first ski school in America, we continue to have the highest cumulative level of certified instructors in the East.
+Not only where we the first ski school in America, we continue to have the highest cumulative level of certified instructors in the East.

 Eating, drinking and entertainment: